 The Government of India unveiled a symbol for the Indian currency, the rupee, in 2010.
-The Unicode character U+20B9, ₹, is an intelligently, creatively crafter symbol for the rupee.
-It looks like a half R, for the rupee, but it’s also a lot more similar to the Hindi equivalent of the letter R (र).
-Over the years, the ₹ sign has started appearing on several keyboards as well, both in India and internationally.
+The Unicode character U+20B9, ₹, is an intelligently, creatively crafted symbol for the rupee.
+It looks like a half R, for the rupee, but it’s also a lot more similar to the Hindi equivalent of the letter R (₹).
+Over the years, the ₹ sign has started appearing on several keyboards, both in India and internationally.
 It’s usually placed on the key 4 right along with the $ sign.

-Typing the $ sign is pretty easy and can be typed just like you would type any other symbol above the number keys.
-Simply press and hold the Shift key and press 4.
+Typing the $ sign is pretty easy and can be typed just like any other symbol above the number keys.
+Press and hold the Shift key and press 4.
 But how do you type that third ₹ symbol on the key 4?
-Generally, to type the third symbol on any key, like the € on key 5, you just have to press and hold AltGr (the right Alt key) while pressing the button.
-So to type the ₹ symbol, just press and hold AltGr and then press the key 4.
+Generally, to type the third symbol on any key, like the € on key 5, you have to press and hold AltGr (the right Alt key) while pressing the button.
+So to type the ₹ symbol, press and hold AltGr and press the key 4.

 Many will find this does nothing on their Ubuntu machines though.
 In that case, you need to change a few things first.